-Gràcia is home to one of Barcelona’s most famous tourism destinations: the Park Güell.
-However, more important to the culture of Gracia are the relaxed plaças, the variety of charming cafés and restaurants, and the narrow streets into which it is all packed.
+Gràcia is home to one of Barcelona’s most famous tourism destinations: Park Güell.
+However, more important to the culture of Gracia are the relaxed plaças, the variety of charming cafés and restaurants, and the characteristic narrow streets into which they are all located.
 It is considered to be one of the most bohemian areas of Barcelona, with regular musical and artistic events.

 When we asked our tourist guides, this was the most highly recommended destination for long-term rent/sale.
 It is away from mass tourism and still keeps the charm of Catalan culture with a variety of plazas dotted around.
 It still maintains a lively atmosphere, for example it hosts the oldest festival in Barcelona once a year.

 Despite being the smallest barrio, Gràcia contains 4 metro stops – Lesseps and Fontana on L3, and Joanic and Verdaguer on L4.
 It is also well-served by buses, and the efficiency of both of these systems means that you will be able to get pretty much anywhere in the city within 35 minutes.

 When people ask where you live in Gràcia, the most accurate information you can give is your nearest “plaça”.
 That is because they practically define the area, and act as the social hub of the district.
 On weekdays they are quiet, with people reading and chatting in the many small cafés.
 Then during the evenings, they turn into an extension of the bars that surround them, with people talking, drinking and listening to music until the early hours of the morning.
 They transform again on Sunday mornings, returning to their previous stillness, with quaint cafés and family orientated activities.